-Risk factor must be considered along a continuum including pre- trauma, peri-trauma (at the time of the trauma) and post-trauma.
+Risk factor must be considered along a continuum including pre- trauma, peri-trauma (around the time of the trauma) and post-trauma.

 Pre-Trauma: There have been studies that suggest a genetic contribution to PTSD onset.
 Using a registry of Vietnam era twins, one study by Xian et al 2000 suggested that 35.5% of the variance in PTSD might be attributed to genetic factors.
 Some of this variance may be shared with genetic factors common to drug and alcohol dependence but 20% of the variance in PTSD was due to genetic factors unique to PTSD.

-Peri-Trauma: The predictive value of peri-trauma factors varies by trauma type.
-For instance, trauma severity is a stronger predictor when the trauma involves combat.
+Trauma severity is a stronger predictor particularly when the trauma involves combat.
 Traumas due to deliberate human malice (versus natural or accidental traumas) may be a stronger predictor of PTSD and reduce recovery from PTSD (Brewin et al 2000).
 Peri-trauma dissociation (emotional disconnection or “zoning out”) is predictive of PTSD diagnosis lasting over 6 months in duration, and has been associated with approximately 30% of the variance in PTSD symptom intensity.